AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **FQDN Applies to Private Domain Names** allows you to apply FQDN filter on Domain Names that resolve to private IP addresses.
 The use case is if you have host names that are on the private network and you need to apply whitelist filter.
 This is a global capability that applies to all FQDN tags.
 To enable, go to Egress Control -> Egress FQDN Filter, click "Enable Private Network Filter".
  - **Multi Wildcard for FQDN** allows the FQDN gateway to match more relaxed expressions, such as a-*.b*.com.
  - **FireNet for GovCloud** is available.
 Follow the instructions for `Firewall Network workflow <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_ to get started.
- - **Aviatrix FQDN gateway for FireNet** enable Aviatrix FQDN function to be centrally deployed in AWS Transit Gateway (TGW) environment.
+ - **Aviatrix FQDN gateway for FireNet** enables Aviatrix FQDN function to be centrally deployed in AWS Transit Gateway (TGW) environment.
 One use case is to limit the number of EIPs of egress packets to specific sites that require whitelist of source IP addresses.
 To enable, follow the `Firewall Network workflow <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_ and deploy Aviatrix FQDN gateway at `Step 7c <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#c-launch-associate-aviatrix-fqdn-gateway>`_.
 Note only Egress Control for Internet bound traffic is supported.

 5. AWS Transit Gateway (TGW) Enhancement
 -----------------------------------------